Vegan for the animals.

 Cruelty to sheep & cows:

-• Emotional cruelty – dairy calves are removed from their mothers usually around 1 day old, and bobby calves sent to slaughter while they are still just a few weeks old at most, as they are of no use to the dairy industry
+• Emotional cruelty – dairy calves are removed from their mothers usually around 1 day old, and bobby calves sent to slaughter while they are still just a few days old at most, as they are of no use to the dairy industry.
+Both mother and baby suffer.

 Cruelty to pigs: